rows/community/giving/covid19.md

 **GIVE**.
 These people need your help.

 I ask that the leaders of tech startups donate ~1k€ and above.
-I also ask that their companies also donate.
+Your companies can donate too.
 CASA will provide legal receipts of your donations.

 IF you are donating: